 According to Waterfall, the deployment stage occurs after testing is fully completed.
 It involves preparation and actual deployment.
 First, a DevOps collects parts of the code to be deployed and then merges the code into the production environment, after which new functionality is made available to users.

 With the Agile approach, deployment is performed continuously throughout all sprints as new parts of functionality are ready.
 When using Agile, some of the software development practices that play a huge role in successful software deployment are continuous integration (CI) and continuous delivery (CD).
 These terms refer to the regular integration of new code changes into a central repository and automation of their testing and release processes.
 With CI and CD, it’s possible to minimize the manual execution of deployment-related processes, effectively merge new parts of code into the software, and ensure their correctness so end users get a high-quality product.

 Development doesn’t really stop when the product goes live.
 Once you release your software product, you continue working on it: gather user feedback, analyze it, reconsider the app’s design, implement new functionality, release updates, and repeat.
 According to the Agile approach, this is the final step in a sprint, after which you start a new one, analyzing and improving the performance of already implemented functionality and working on the development of new features.

 The six main stages of the software development lifecycle are planning, requirements elicitation, application design, development and testing, deployment, and maintenance.
 These stages can go one by one or overlap depending on the development approach you use.

 The two most common approaches to software development are Waterfall and Agile.
-Both can be used effectively, but it’s important to choose a suitable approach for your project.
-While Waterfall is a good choice for projects with rigid requirements, Agile is used more frequently nowadays.
-It allows you to be flexible during development and quickly adapt to a fast-changing market.
+Both can be used effectively, but it’s important to choose the most suitable approach for your project.
+While Waterfall is a good choice for projects with rigid requirements and a small scope of work, the Agile model is used more frequently.
+It’s suitable for projects of different sizes and allows you to be flexible in all stages of software development and quickly adapt to a fast-changing market.